aquarion-ai/aquarion-libtts/README.md

 - `check push` runs all common tasks like pre-commit checks, type checks, formatting, linting, unit tests, acceptance tests, coverage checks, security checks, etc.
 - On first run, `check push` will also download and install several files, etc.
+- `hatch build` is how the source and wheel distributions are made.
 - The `check` command has several sub-commands to help you while developing.
 Check it out. :smile_cat:
 - The `lang` command is used to manage localization message catalogues, i.e. translation